AlexKhlybov/WeatherMAP/README.md

 ## What is this?
-This is a **TodoGARPIX** was completed as part of the test task when applying for an internship at GARPIX.
+An application with the functionality of obtaining weather data by coordinates via API from a third-party service.

 ## What can?
-- see the list of tasks
+- see the list of town
-- create a new task
+- create a new town
-- detailed task overview
+- detailed town overview
-- change one task
+- change one town
-- delete task
+- delete town

 ## Environment